Not too long ago, the student loan world was a lot like the Wild West.

 Quick tips for when to consider private student loans:

-- You know you’ll pay off the loans in three to five years
+- You know you can pay off the loans in three to five years

-- The loan is not instead of unsubsidized or subsidized student loans
+- You still borrow unsubsidized or subsidized federal student loans first

-- It’s lower than the rate you were offered for Parent PLUS loans
+- The interest is lower than the fixed rate for a Parent PLUS loans

 - You’re okay with repaying a private student loan for your student if they can’t afford the payment

-To help parents and students make informed decisions about student loan costs, we developed the Road2College Student Loan Comparison Spreadsheet.
-Download it here.
+To help parents and students make informed decisions about student loan costs, we developed the Road2College Student Loan Comparison Spreadsheet, which you can download for free.